bearded-giant/Giant-Proxy/README.md

 # 🛡️ Giant Proxy

-A feature-complete (pretty simple) Bash CLI wrapper around `mitmproxy` for managing regex-based request redirection with named profiles — created for local testing of remote services.
+A wrapper Bash CLI wrapper around `mitmproxy` for managing regex-based request redirection with named profiles — created for local testing of remote services.

 ## 📦 Features